American Water FREQUENTLY ASKED QUESTIONS

 About American Water

-Founded in 1886, American Water Works Company, Inc., which we refer to, together with its subsidiaries, as American Water or the Company, is the largest investor-owned United States water and wastewater utility company, as measured both by operating revenue and population served.
-Our 7,100 employees provide approximately 14 million people with drinking water, wastewater and other water-related services in 46 states.
+Founded in 1886, American Water Works Company, Inc., which we refer to, together with its subsidiaries, as American Water, is the largest publicly owned United States water and wastewater utility company, as measured both by operating revenue and population served.
+Our 6,500 employees provide approximately 14 million people with drinking water and wastewater services in 14 states and 18 military installations.
+The American Water team works tirelessly to help provide seamless service for the millions of American Water customers.

-Our primary business involves the ownership of regulated water and wastewater utilities that provide water and wastewater services to residential, commercial and industrial customers, treating and delivering over one billion gallons of water per day.
-Our subsidiaries that provide these services are generally subject to economic regulation by state Public Utility Commissions, which we refer to as state PUCs, in the states in which they operate.
+Our primary business involves the ownership of regulated water and wastewater utilities that provide water and wastewater services to residential, commercial, and industrial customers, treating and delivering over one billion gallons of water per day.
+Our subsidiaries that provide these services are generally subject to regulation by state Public Utility Commissions, which we refer to as state PUCs, in the states where they operate.

 American Water was founded in 1886 as the American Water Works & Guarantee Company and reorganized in 1947 as American Water Works Company, Inc.